hyperledger-archives/fabric/docs/Setup/NodeSDK-setup.md

 The sections in this document are as follows:

-* The [Getting Started](#getting-started) section is intended to help you quickly get a feel for HFC, how to use it, and some of it's common capabilities.
+* The [Getting Started](#getting-started) section is intended to help you quickly get a feel for HFC, how to use it, and some of its common capabilities.
 This is demonstrated by example.

-* The [Getting Set Up](#getting-set-up) section shows you how to setup up your environment and how to [run the unit tests](#running-unit-tests).
+* The [Getting Set Up](#getting-set-up) section shows you how to set up up your environment and how to [run the unit tests](#running-unit-tests).
 Looking at the implementation of the unit tests will also help you learn more about the APIs by example, including asset management and confidentiality.

 ## Getting Started
 This purpose of this section is to help you quickly get a feel for HFC and how you may use it.
-It is not intended to demonstrate all of it's power, but to demonstrate common use cases by example.
+It is not intended to demonstrate all of its power, but to demonstrate common use cases by example.

 ### Some basic terminology
 First, there is some basic terminology you should understand.
 In order to transact on a hyperledger blockchain, you must first have an identity which has been both **registered** and **enrolled**.